Register your interest

-- engaged in misleading or deceptive conduct in breach of section 12DA of the ASIC Act; and
+- engaged in misleading or deceptive conduct in relation to the sale of the policies to customers

 CBA remediation program

-In March 2018, following a review of their CCI products, the CBA announced that they would end the sale of CreditCard Plus and Loan Protection.
-It was identified that many CBA customers had been sold policies that they were ineligible to claim upon, making them worthless.
-The CBA provided refunds to some of their customers.
+In March 2018, following a review of their CCI products, CBA announced that they would end the sale of CreditCard Plus and Personal Loan Protection.
+It was identified that many CBA customers had been sold policies that they were ineligible to claim upon.
+CBA has provided refunds to some of their customers since that time.

 Slater and Gordon believe that the CBA’s remediation program did not adequately compensate customers.
-We have commenced the CBA class action as we want to ensure that all CBA CCI customers who suffered loss as a result of the bank’s wrongdoing are compensated.
+The CBA CCI Class Action has been filed and seeks to ensure that all CBA CCI customers who suffered loss as a result of the bank’s wrongdoing are compensated.

 Am I eligible to participate?

-You may be a group member in the CBA class action if, at any time since 1 January 2010, you were:
+You may be a group member in the CBA CCI Class Action if, at any time since 1 January 2010, you were:

-- issued with a CBA CreditCard Plus or Loan Protection policy;
+- issued with a CBA CreditCard Plus or Personal Loan Protection policy;

 - have paid a premium; and